mcpython4-coding/Documentation/mcpython/common/event/EventBus.md

                 self, event_name: str, function: typing.Callable, *args, info=None, **kwargs
                 ):

-            add an function to the event bus by event name.
+            Add an function to the event bus by event name.
 If event name does NOT exists, it will be created locally
             :param event_name: the event to listen to on this bis
             :param function: the function that should be called when event is send
             :param args: the args to give